stinethebean/DevCampTraining/06.Hook into SharePoint APIs with Android/hands-on-lab.md

     ![](img/0115_new_android_xml_file_dialog.png)

-05. Click the `list_tasks_content.xml` tab to switch to XML mode, and paste in the following XML:
+05. Click the `list_tasks_context.xml` tab to switch to XML mode, and paste in the following XML:

         <item
             android:id="@+id/action_delete"